guidanoli/inf1019/README.md

 ### Prerequisites

-Have a machine running a POSIX operating system. :grin:
+This project was first implemented on a machine running the **Fedora Thirty**, and I haven't tested it in a Windows environment (but there are have several reasons it wouldn't even compile on it).
+So, unless you'd like to fork and make it Windows compatible, you can only run this program on machines running on a **POSIX** operating system. :)

 ### Installing